Død Kalm: Plot

-In the Norwegian Sea, chaos erupts on board the USS Ardent, an American destroyer escort.
+In the Norwegian Sea, chaos erupts on board USS Ardent, an American destroyer escort.
 Due to mysterious and unspecified events, half of Ardents crew board lifeboats and abandon ship against the captain's orders.
 Eighteen hours later, they are spotted by a Canadian fishing vessel; however, in that short span of time, the young crew members have undergone rapid aging.

 Dana Scully (Gillian Anderson) is asked by Fox Mulder (David Duchovny) to visit the ship's sole surviving crew member, Lt.
 Harper, who has been quarantined at the Bethesda Naval Hospital.
 She finds that Harper, despite being in his twenties, has inexplicably aged to the point of being unrecognizable before she is escorted from the room.
 Mulder explains that Ardent vanished at the 65th parallel, a location with a history of ship disappearances.
 Mulder believes that a "wrinkle in time" exists there, and that Ardent was the subject of government experimentation related to the Philadelphia Experiment from World War II.

 In Norway, Mulder and Scully hire Henry Trondheim (John Savage), a naval trawler captain, to take them to Ardents last known location.
 After crashing into the bow of Ardent, Mulder, Scully and Trondheim find signs of advanced corrosion, even though the warship is only a few years old.
 Below decks, the party finds the mummified remains of several crew members.
 They also find the wizened commanding officer of Ardent, Captain Barclay, who claims that "time got lost" after his ship encountered a "glowing light" in the ocean.
 Trondheim's boat is stolen, and his first mate is murdered.